railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	You can set defaults for multiple lines in the GTK client but only a single line in the web client, so you need to be quite sure what is possible before you use this functionality routinely.)

-.. note:: Getting information by navigating to it
+.. note:: Getting Information by Navigating to it

 	As you are creating an invoice you will often find you need extra information about the partner to help you complete the invoice.
-As described earlier, you can navigate to other information linked to this partner, such as:
+As described earlier, you can navigate to other information linked to this partner by right-clicking, such as:

 	* Monthly Turnover

-	* benefit details,
+	* Benefit Details,

-	* most recent invoices,
+	* Most Recent Invoices,

-	* latest orders - Sale Order, Purchase Order.
+	* Latest Orders - Sales Order, Purchase Order.

 	Do the same to get information about the products you are invoicing.
 For example: is there enough stock?
 When will you be getting more stocks in?
 What are the costs and normal list prices for this product?

-	By making this information easily accessible while you are invoicing, Open ERP greatly simplifies your work in creating the invoice.
+	By making this information easily accessible while you are invoicing, OpenERP greatly simplifies your work in creating the invoice.

-Creating a supplier invoice
+Creating a Supplier Invoice
 ---------------------------

 The form that manages supplier invoices is very similar to the one for customer invoices.
 However,